Katherine Schlick Noe

-Dr. Katherine L. Schlick Noe is Professor of Education and Director of Literacy in the College of Education at Seattle University.
+Dr. Katherine L. Schlick Noe is an American professor.
+She is Professor of Education and Director of Literacy in the College of Education at Seattle University in Seattle, Washington.

 Education

 A former high school English and reading teacher, Schlick Noe received her Ph.D. in Reading/Language Arts from the University of Washington.

 Research

 She is noted for her research on Literature Circles.
 Literature Circles are small, student-centered book groups based on student choice and a variety of novels, as opposed to one core, classroom text or book; this approach to reading and learning emphasizes Collaborative learning and Scaffolding Theory.
 Reader-Response Criticism, Independent Reading, and Student-centered learning also comprise most of the theoretical underpinning of Literature Circles.

 Teaching

 Schlick Noe is a faculty member in the College of Education at Seattle University.
 She works with beginning teachers in the Master in Teaching Program and directs the master's degree program in Literacy for Special Needs, preparing reading specialists.